Courtyard Barn - Lois Barns

 Our Inspector's view

-A real home-from-home, Courtyard Barn has a lovely south-facing garden that looks out over farmland.
-Inside is a games room and a large sitting room that can easily accommodate all residents.
+A perfect place for a holiday with family or friends, Courtyard Barn has a lovely south-facing garden that looks out over farmland, and is ideal for alfresco dining.
+Inside is a games room and a large sitting room that can easily accommodate all visitors.
+The wood burner makes the living room a warm and cosy place to be in the cooler months.
 Set in Blackmoor Vale, the barn is convenient for race goers who want to spend the day at Wincanton, which is less than five miles away.

 Awards, accolades & Welcome Schemes